-The Commission's work plan and staff assignments are built around the needs identified by its principal partners, the City of Springfield and Sangamon County.
-It also works on projects funded by other governmental bodies, such as the transportation planning work for SATS, planning assistance for a special district, or when it works with a municipality to develop a comprehensive plan.
+Not usually.
+The Commission's work plan and staff assignments are built around the needs identified by its principal partners (the City of Springfield and Sangamon County), projects funded by other governmental bodies (such as the work that it does for SATS or when it works with a municipality to develop a comprehensive plan), or on assignment or subcontract with a private firm or not-for-profit organization that is acting under a governmental agreement, grant or contract.
+The Regional Planning Commission is a governmental body, so its work is related to public - rather than private - interests.

-The Commission does not usually take on work requested by individual citizens or private firms.
-The Regional Planning Commission is a governmental body, so its work is related to public rather than private interests.
-However, the Commission regularly adds tasks to its work plan that arise from suggestions made by public or private sector representatives.
+However, the Commission regularly adds tasks to its work plan that arise from suggestions made by members of the public or private sector representatives.
 These suggestions often come from the various public engagement activities that the SSCRPC sponsors throughout the year.